Vikranth3140/CSE222-ADA/README.md

 # CSE222: Algorithm Design & Analysis

-**<a href="https://techtree.iiitd.edu.in/viewDescription/filename?=CSE222">CSE222: *Algorithm Design & Analysis*</a>** is a 2xx-level course offered to undergrads pursuing the CSE and CS+X disciplines at IIIT-Delhi.
+**<a href="https://techtree.iiitd.edu.in/viewDescription/filename?=CSE222">CSE222: *Algorithm Design & Analysis*</a>** is a 2xx-level course offered to undergrads pursuing the CSE and CS+X disciplines at <a href="https://iiitd.ac.in/">IIIT-Delhi</a>.
 The course focuses on the design and correctness of algorithms and to analyse their requirements.
 <br>
 It aims to: